arav06/aws-fundies/aws-security-compliance.md

 In the resource name we can specify '*' which means everything

-We can also specify a condition such as the request to do so should come from a specific IP
+We can also specify a condition, such as the request to access that resource should come from a specific IP

 Click on generate policy